Welcome to The Blind Perspective

 The Blind Perspective Newsletter has been produced in such a manner that makes it easier to stroll through the articles.
-If you are using JAWS, System Access, NVDA, or Window Eyes, press the letter H to move through the headings.
+If you are using JAWS, System Access, or NVDA, press the letter H to move through the headings.
 If you are wanting to skip back simply press the shift key + the letter H. For MAC users, press Control Option Command plus the letter H and to go backwards through the articles press Control Option Command shift plus the letter H. If one of the links do not work for you just copy and paste it in to your browser and it should work.

 Greetings from the Editor

 With this being the final month of 2020, it also marks the final edition of The Blind Perspective that I will be writing and editing.
 I realize that I will not be able to devote the time and energy to sustain a quality publication, as I have other things in my life that need my focus and attention.
 It has been a wonderful six year run, which I have thoroughly enjoyed.
 And, as I have stated numerous times, it has been the collaboration with all the great writers that have made The Blind Perspective such a valuable resource for the blind community.
 One last time, thank you writers for all of your time, energy, and devotion you put in your articles to make The Blind Perspective informative and entertaining!
 Thank you Teddy for creating The Blind Perspective in an audio format.
 And last, but not least, thank you Eric for uploading the newsletter on the website, TheBlindPerspective.net!